Florida in the American Civil War: Engagements in Florida

 The Battle of Fort Brooke in October 1863 was the second and largest skirmish in Tampa during the Civil War.
 On October 15, two Union Navy ships, USS Tahoma and USS Adela, bombarded Fort Brooke from positions in Tampa Bay out of the range of Confederate artillery.
 Under the cover of shelling that continued intermittently for three days, a detachment of Union forces landed in secret and marched several miles to where two blockade running ships owned by former Tampa mayor James McKay Sr. were hidden along the Hillsborough River.
-The Scottish Chief, a steamship, and the sloop Kate Dale were burned at their moorings near present day Lowry Park.
-Their mission accomplished, Union troops made their way to their landing point but were intercepted near present day Ballast Point Park by a small force consisting of Confederate cavalry from Fort Brooke along with local militia.
+The Scottish Chief, a steamship, and the sloop Kate Dale were burned at their moorings near present-day Lowry Park.
+Their mission accomplished, Union troops made their way to their landing point but were intercepted near present-day Ballast Point Park by a small force consisting of Confederate cavalry from Fort Brooke along with local militia.
 A brief but sharp skirmish erupted as the raiding party attempted to board their boats and row back to the Tahoma, with the ship supporting the troops in the water by firing shells over their heads at the Confederates on shore.
 Most of the landing party successfully returned to the ship and both sides suffered about 20 casualties.

 Tahoma returned to Tampa Bay and again shelled Fort Brooke on Christmas Day 1863.
 The defenders prepared for another landing but none was forthcoming, and the ship steamed away at nightfall.

 By May 1864, all regular Confederate troops had been withdrawn from Tampa to reinforce beleaguered forces in more active theaters of war.
 Union forces landed without opposition on May 5 and seized or destroyed all artillery pieces and other supplies left behind at Fort Brooke.
 They occupied the fort for about six weeks, but as the town of Tampa had been largely abandoned, they left in June, leaving the fort unoccupied for the duration of the war.

-Final years

 The force remaining in Florida were reinforced in 1864 by troops from neighboring Georgia.
 Andersonville Prison began in February 1864.
 Convention delegate John C. Pelot was its lead surgeon.